DavidAaronOrtiz/react-starter/README.md

 # Project Goal

-Create a starting react project and ask details from candidates on how the would implement functionalities in the application as it grows into a bigger application.
+Create a starting react project and ask details from candidates on how they would implement functionalities in the application as it grows into a bigger application.

+Requirements:
+- This will be a hybrid mobile app.
+- Capture photo, file upload, and biometrics are some of the key native features needed in the app.
+- This will have real-time/near real-time transactions that will be needed to update different modules in the app.

+See App Abstract folder for the app to be built.

 # Getting Started with Create React App